IlkkaIt/SqlitePerformaceDemo/README.md

 In DbTableWithIndexCreation.py you can also comment or uncomment line creating index on column year and observe how indexing affects the speed of queries.

-Of course you can create index on column "year" elswhere for example in Sql-Workbench.
+Of course you can create index on column "year" elswhere for example in SQL-Workbench.

-After that you can run QuerySpeedTimer.py to check if indexing has any effect for the speed of the query.
+After that you can run QuerySpeedTimer.py to check if indexing has any effect to the speed of the query.